Opgenoorth/Opgenoorth.github.io/_posts/2024-02-07-TransTibet.md

 3) Crown ages of the respective geographically separated clades of beetles adapted to the temperate climate and characterized by trans-Tibetan disjunctions, date to the end of the Miocene. – Confirmation of this hypothesis would corroborate that the development of an extensive uplift-induced alpine area in central TP did not start before the Late Miocene and therewith, reject HTO uplift models which assume the presence of an Early Neogene alpine Plateau.
 4) Maximum ages of crown groups of beetles which are strictly adapted to the alpine belt and characterized by trans-Tibet distributional patterns date to the Late Miocene. – Confirmation of this hypothesis would corroborate the view that the final uplift phase of the HTO with the development of an extent alpine TP did not start before the Late Miocene.

-# The Phd dissertation will
+# The Phd dissertation
 ## Reference genome
 To facilitate subsequent phylogenomic analyses, we will create a chromosome-level reference genome at the start of the project.
 For this purpose, we will extract high molecular weight DNA for PacBio HiFi sequencing at the functional genomic centre (Zürich).
 Scaffolding will be performed with Hi-C sequencing by PhaseGenomics (Seattle) to achieve chromosome level resolution.
 Because our proposed taxon sampling covers a wide spectrum of the ground beetle diversity from “basal-grade” to so called higher carabids, we will use a species of the Patrobini genus Deltomerodes for reference genome which represents a “middle grade” Carabidae (Schmidt et al. 2021).
 We expect a genome size of ~200 Mb (Weng et al. 2021).
 The annotation of the genome will be performed by IGATech.
 For this purpose, RNA-Seq data will be generated at very high coverage (1000M reads) for a multi-tissue RNA pool followed by an ab initio gene model prediction and a de novo functional annotation (InterProScan GO/motif + Blast of SwissProt entries to attach a semantic description).

-# Phylogenomic and biogeographic analyses
+## Phylogenomic and biogeographic analyses
 Given that a significant portion of the samples are museum specimen (see table 1), the project will be based on two approaches, a targeted sequencing approach reflecting samples with potential issues in DNA quality, as well as whole genome sequencing approach using low coverage sequencing at 5x coverage (lcWGS, Lou et al. 2021) for fresh and well-preserved museum beetle materials.
 In combination with the reference genome, this will allow us to design additional baits.
 In the following two paragraphs we will briefly outline the procedure for both approaches.

 <figure>